Most of the time, our thinking process happens linearly. In other words, it means that we use the logic of “cause and consequence” to think.

 Ok, but what’s wrong with that?

-We are not able to assume things based on things we never knew or touched before.
-We keep repeating in our minds the same story, again and again, limiting possibilities to move from where we are in business or life.
+We are not able to assume things based on information we never knew or had contact with before.
+We keep repeating in our minds the same story, again and again, limiting possibilities to move from the situation we find ourselves in business or in life.

 That’s why assumptions are the most dangerous enemies of alignment, creativity, innovation, and harmony for a company.

-Don’t confuse assuming with making connections.
-Connecting thoughts means to link two or more ideas or information to generate something new.
+Don’t confuse assuming with creating connections between ideas.
+Connecting thoughts means to link two or more ideas to generate something new.
 Assuming is filling blanks with no proven information based on previous experiences disconnected from the current one.

-Losing opportunities of different new and fresh perspectives
+2. Losing opportunities of new and fresh perspectives